nymts/Proiect2-weather-app-IT-SCHOOL/README.md

 - IT School mentorship and Web Development course.
 - Weather API documentation.
-- Mozilla Developer Network (MDN) for web development references.
-- Markdown Guide for creating structured documents.
-- Stack Overflow for finding solutions, such as scrolling to 50% of the viewport height (window.innerHeight).

 ## Gratitude
 I would like to express my gratitude to: